chenwei-zhang/papers-model-building-from-cryoem-maps/README.md

-# Paper List for Protein Atomic Model Building
+# Paper List for Atomic Model Building from Cryo-EM Density Maps

 ## Table of Contents